Entertainment

 There’s no future for lazy Christians because hunger will take you away.

-Somebody ask, does God perform financial miracle.
+Somebody asks, Does God perform financial miracles?
 Yes, he connects you to opportunities.
-But even if you see the opportunity you must do something.
+But even if you see the opportunity, you must do something.
 He connects you to ideas.
-He brings you before people that are willing to help.
-He brings you into favour with people that want to invest.
+He brings you before people who are willing to help.
+He brings you into favour with people who want to invest.

 It’s an insult.
 It’s an insult.
 It’s an insult.